SMANNEY/delayed-job/Global-Hooks-Proposal.md

 Global hooks would simplify most callback use cases and allow straightforward integration of third-party tools (Hoptoad, stats tracking, etc) while still providing custom behavior on a per-job basis.

 ### Configuration
-Global hooks are configured at the worker level using a block which receives the job.
+Global hooks are configured at the worker level using a block which receives the job. _(I want them to be defined on Delayed::Job but the backend isn't likely to be set up by the time third-party plugins would need to be hooked up.
+Anyone have ideas?)_

 `Delayed::Worker.hook :name, lambda {|job| ... }`